 This is another niche whose popularity originated before the internet and skyrocketed because of it.
 It even ties into the first niche we mentioned.
 This is because, similar to finance, no matter what decade it is, people are always going to want to find new and cheaper ways to furnish their homes.
 That’s also where DIY comes into play, something that’s become more accessible thanks to the internet.

 This niche has a lot of potential in more areas than one.
 The products you recommend in projects and tutorials will generate a lot of income on their own.
 You’ll also attract a lot of sponsors as you grow.
-Plus, this type of content is endlessly popular on platforms like YouTube, Instagram and Pinterest.
+Plus, this type of content is endlessly popular on platforms like YouTube, Instagram, and Pinterest.

 Plank & Pillow is a great example of a Home Decor and DIY blog.
 There’s also plenty of areas in the home decor space to choose a narrower niche.
 The Urban Sprout is a great example of this.

 4. Health & Fitness